olcortesb/cognito-terraform/README.md

-# AWS Cognito Terraform Configuration
+# Deploy AWS Cognito with Terraform

 This repository contains Terraform code to deploy and manage AWS Cognito resources for user authentication and authorization.